TDA-Jyamiti/GRIL/README.md

     ./run_graph_experiment.sh PROTEINS

 Run this script to reproduce the experiment on PROTEINS dataset.

+## Acknowledgements

+This codebase heavily uses `Fast Computation of Zigzag Persistence` for authored by [Tao Hou](https://taohou01.github.io).
+The repository for Fast Zigzag can be found here [https://github.com/taohou01/fzz](https://github.com/taohou01/fzz).

 ## Citation
 The paper is under review in ICML TAGML 2023 Workshop.
 More details coming soon.